excellalabs/docker-workshop-1/README.md

     - Check the appropriate drive and click `Apply`
     - Enter your user account's password and click `OK`.

 1. Try running the offical Jenkins container to see how easy it is to start a container with a service, using Docker.
-Use `docker run` to start a container from an image, from the offical Docker Hub repository.
-It will download the image if it doesn't find it already in your local Docker repo:
+It will download the image from Docker Hub if it doesn't find it already in your local Docker repo:

     `docker run -d -p 49001:8080 -v $PWD/jenkins:/var/jenkins_home:z -t jenkins`